 As a Senior Software Engineer, Lead Software Design Engineer, and Senior Program Manager, I shipped features in all releases of ASP.NET from 1.1 to 4.0.
 I launched ASP.NET AJAX, and contributed to Microsoft's adoption of jQuery.
 A strong advocate of open-source, I represented Microsoft at the OpenAjax Alliance Steering Committee, and I co-founded the Orchard project.
 I got my name on 12 patents in the years before I specialized in OSS.
 I talked at many conferences (PDC, TechReady, TechEd Europe, Orchard Harvest (keynote), Outercurve, and more), helped countless customers, and started a successful blog.
-I worked on .NET Core, Microsoft's next generation development platform.
+I worked on .NET Core, Microsoft's next generation development platform and on the Xamarin Forms developer experience in Visual Studio.
 I started The Week in .NET, and the On .NET show, that I hosted every week for a year.
-I currently work on the Xamarin Forms developer experience in Visual Studio.
+I currently work on Azure Cognitive Search.

 As founder of Decent Consulting, I've been developing DecentCMS from the ground up, I've built core Orchard CMS modules, and I've helped my customers build Orchard and DecentCMS web sites.
 I've also acted as Steering Committee member for Orchard.
 My customers include Onestop, and Enviroissues.